ghettovoice/vuelayers-docs/public/component/view.md

 ## Events

-- `update:center` - fires when view center changed.
+- `update:center` Fires when view center changed.
   Emits the new center coordinate in projection on the view (see [`projection`](#projection) and [`data-projection`](#data-projection))
-- `update:zoom` - fires when view zoom changed.
+- `update:zoom` Fires when view zoom changed.
   Emits the new zoom level value.
-- `update:resolution` - fires when view resolution changed.
+- `update:resolution` Fires when view resolution changed.
   Emits the new view resolution value.
-- `update:rotation` - fires when view rotation changed.
+- `update:rotation` Fires when view rotation changed.
   Emits the new rotation value.

 ## Methods